BernieMacHub/Milestone-Project-2/README.md

 ### Local Deployment
 To deploy the project locally:
-1. Clone the repository using the following command:
+1. Clone the repository using the following command:  git clone https://github.com/BernieMacHub/Milestone-Project-2.git
 2. Open the `index.html` file in a browser to view the project.

 ## Credits